satya-thirumani/bigg-boss-data-set/README.md

 Here is the data dictionary for Big Boss (India) season's dataset.

 - Language - Language in which the show was telecasted/designed

 - Season Number - Season number

 - Name - Name of participant.
-Original Entrants are sorted in alphabetical order
+Original Entrants are sorted in alphabetical order (no guest participants)

-- Profession - Profession of house mate
+- Profession - Profession of house mate, before entering into Bigg Boss

 - Gender - Gender of the BiggBoss contestant, such as Male, Female, LGBT